-Jennifer Lange and Linda Moehrs from Deutsche Bahn provide insights into their communication strategy - and show how they use Scompler to strategically plan their topics, make them visible across channels and promote internal collaboration at the same time.
+Jennifer Lange and Linda Moers from Deutsche Bahn provide insights into their communication strategy - and show how they use Scompler to strategically plan their topics, make them visible across channels and promote internal collaboration at the same time.

 Jennifer Lange